MQThai/learning-p5.js/README.md

 }
 ```

+This code block means "draw an ellipse, with the center 50 pixels over from the left and 50 pixels down from the top, with a width and height of 80 pixels".

 Open ```index.html``` in your browser and you should see a circle.

 <img src="images/circle.png" alt="circle in browser" width="250" height="250">